How easy is it to get that unusual bike from across the pond?

 These are mostly unusual makes and models for collectors or enthusiasts.

 Grey import bikes haven’t been EU approved.
-It’s important to get your bike approved so it meets environmental and safety regulations.
+It’s important to get your new wheels approved so it meets environmental and safety regulations.

 Your bike must comply with European Community Whole Vehicle Type Approval (ECWVTA).
 It should have a certificate of conformity (CoC) to prove this.